dd-bim/IfcGeoRef/readme.txt

-This project includes versions for IfcGeoRefChecker and documentation (concept and tool).
+This project includes versions for IfcGeoRefChecker and documentation (concept and tool). test